Part of

 Pupils attend swimming lessons in Years 3, 4 and 6, with boosters provided for those pupils in both Years 3 and 4 who do not meet the expected criteria.

 Pupils learn through observation, participation, performance and analysis, building on skills previously taught and through understanding how skills are transferable not only between different sports and activities, but other areas of the curriculum.
 Through PE lessons and sporting events, children develop teamwork and leadership skills and the ability to analyse and understand where improvements can be made in their performance/work.
 We provide opportunities for all children to engage in extra-curricular activities before, during and after school, in addition to competitive and non-competitive sporting events.
-This is an inclusive approach which endeavors to encourage not only physical development and good sporting attitudes, but also well-being.
+This is an inclusive approach which endeavours to encourage not only physical development and good sporting attitudes, but also well-being.

 Impact